-Retailers, homebuilders lead early slide in US stocks
+US stock indexes are mixed as retailers, homebuilders slide

-U.S. stocks moved broadly lower in early trading Thursday, extending the market’s losing streak into a sixth day.
-Losses among retailers, homebuilders and health care companies outweighed gains in technology stocks.
-The slide followed a sell-off in European indexes as the British pound slumped amid discord over a new deal for Britain’s exit from the European Union.
+U.S. stocks indexes were mixed in midday trading Thursday as losses among retailers, homebuilders and utilities outweighed gains in technology companies and banks.
+Energy stocks rose along with crude oil.
+European indexes finished mostly lower as the British pound slumped amid discord over a new deal for Britain’s exit from the European Union.

 The benchmark S&P 500 has declined five straight days.
 The indexes are now on track to finish the month with a loss.